vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 keyword when quantifying over the index `i` in the dataset.
 Whereas `forall` would return a single `Bool`, `foreach` constructs a `Vector` of booleans, ensuring that _Vehicle_ will report on the verification status of each image in the dataset separately.
-If `forall` was omitted, _Vehicle_ would only report if the network was robust around _every_ image in the dataset, a state of affairs which is unlikely to be true.
+If `foreach` was omitted, _Vehicle_ would only report if the network was robust around _every_ image in the dataset, a state of affairs which is unlikely to be true.